ExtReMLapin/GryMod/README.md

 **YOU ARE NOT ALLOWED TO RE-UPLOAD IT**
-**YOU ARE NOT ALLOWED TO MAKE MONEY USING THIS MOD** **This project is abandonned, if you want peoples to play it, feel free to make a pull request fixing all the shit**
+**YOU ARE NOT ALLOWED TO MAKE MONEY USING THIS MOD**

-The code is garbage because it's the very first project i worked on
+The code is kindda garbage because it's the very first project i worked on

 > **Features:**